5 of The Best Drives in Rocky Mountain National Park for 2025

 Distance: 80 miles

-Located just outside of Rocky Mountain National Park is The Colorado River Headwaters scenic byway.
+Located just outside of Rocky Mountain National Park is the Colorado River Headwaters scenic byway.
 This drive is 80 miles in length and takes you along the Colorado River.

-This is an excellent scenic drive in Colorado for those looking to gain incredible views of the surrounding Colorado wilderness as well as the Colorado River!
+This is an excellent scenic drive in Colorado for those looking to gain incredible views of the surrounding Colorado wilderness, as well as the Colorado River!

 Things to Know Before Going On The Best Drives in Rocky Mountain National Park:

-• Bring Layers – No matter what time of year it is, bring layers with you when exploring the Colorado mountains.
-Due to the increased elevation, it is easy to get cold when exploring Rocky Mountain National Park or one of its famous scenic drives as you explore thousands of feet above sea level.
+- Bring Layers – No matter what time of year, bring layers with you when exploring the Colorado mountains.
+With the increased elevation, the temperature can vary greatly between the entrance towns and mountain peaks.
+It is easy to get cold when exploring as you explore thousands of feet above sea level.

-• Consider a Tour – For those looking to experience the park in a unique light, consider booking a Sunset and Night Photography Tour on Trail Ridge Road.
+- Consider a Tour – For those looking to experience the park in a unique light, consider booking a Sunset and Night Photography Tour on Trail Ridge Road.
 This is a unique tour that will teach you about night photography, take you along the famous Trail Ridge Road, and allow you to see and capture Rocky Mountain National Park from a new perspective.

 The Best Hotels Near Rocky Mountain National Park

-• Mid-range: The Landing at Estes Park – A fabulous mid-range option in the area is The Landing.
-This hotel has a beautiful rustic aesthetic and the location is great right near Estes Park.
+- Mid-range: The Landing at Estes Park – A fabulous mid-range option in the area is The Landing.
+This hotel has a beautiful rustic aesthetic, and the location is great, right near Estes Park.

-FAQs About The Best Drives in Rocky Mountain National Park
+FAQs: The Best Drives in Rocky Mountain National Park

 What is the most scenic drive in Rocky Mountain National Park?